 This whole wheat pita bread recipe is super simple and easy to prepare.
-Make this soft, fluffy and healthy pita bread at home whenever you want.
+Make this soft, fluffy, and healthy pita bread at home whenever you want.

-If you’ve got yourself an electronic dough maker, it’ll be even easier to make any kind of bread at home.
-I do not own one yet (I am trying to get Tushar on board with me on this :P) and I have found that making bread at home is not complicated at all.
-Give it try and you’ll love fresh homemade bread much more than the store bought one.
+If you’ve got yourself an electronic dough maker/stand mixer, it’ll be even easier to make any kind of bread at home.
+I do not own one yet (I am trying to get Tushar on board with me on this :P), and I have found that making bread at home is not complicated at all.
+Give it a try, and you’ll love fresh homemade bread much more than the store-bought one.

-Pita bread vs Naan bread
+Pita bread vs. Naan bread

 Traditionally, in India, they use a tandoor oven which is like a furnace.
 Naan cooks so quickly in the tandoor that it does not get enough time to puff.
-However, a pita bread is baked at a lower temperature over a longer period of time.
-As you can see, although they have the same raw ingredients, it is the difference in time and cooking temperature which make them so much different in taste and texture.
+However, pita bread is baked at a lower temperature over a longer period.
+As you can see, although they have the same raw ingredients, the difference in time and cooking temperature makes them so much different in taste and texture.
 This is what I understood as the difference between the two.

 How to make whole wheat pita bread?

-You will need very few ingredients for this recipe: wheat flour, yeast, a little sugar to activate the yeast, salt to taste and of course water.
+You will need very few ingredients for this recipe: wheat flour, yeast, a little sugar to activate the yeast, salt to taste, and of course, water.
 I used instant rapid rise yeast to reduce proofing time.
 Just combine all the dry ingredients in a mixing bowl and knead the dough using warm water.
 Once the dough has risen, roll them into small flat rounds and bake until golden brown in color.

-How is this whole wheat pita bread healthy?
+How is it healthy?

-- This pita bread is prepared using whole wheat flour
+- This pita bread is prepared using whole wheat flour.

-- Also, it is low in fat and contains olive oil which consists of healthy fats
+- Also, it is low in fat and contains olive oil, which consists of healthy fats.

-- It does not contain preservatives and chemicals as opposed to store-bought ones
+- It does not contain preservatives and chemicals as opposed to store-bought ones.

-In a large mixing bowl combine all dry ingredients including sugar or honey (if you decide to use) and mix well.
+- In a large mixing bowl combine all dry ingredients including sugar or honey (if you decide to use) and mix well.

-Slowly add warm water and mix the flour using a wooden spatula.
+- Slowly add warm water and mix the flour using a wooden spatula.
 Mix until it forms a crumbly mixture with no dry flour anymore

-Cover the bowl with a wet cloth and put it in a warm place for at least 1 hour
+- Cover the bowl with a wet cloth and put it in a warm place for at least 1 hour

-Preheat the oven to 450F and lightly oil the baking tray
+- Preheat the oven to 450F and lightly oil the baking tray

-Divide the dough into roughly 12 equal part and form them into small balls
+- Divide the dough into roughly 12 equal part and form them into small balls

-Dust some dry flour on the flat surface and roll each dough portion into 5-6" round pitas.
+- Dust some dry flour on the flat surface and roll each dough portion into 5-6″ round pitas.
 Cover the tray with a clean cloth and let it rest for 10 min

-Put the tray in preheated oven and bake for 8 min.
+- Put the tray in preheated oven and bake for 8 min.
 To get light golden color on the surface, bake them in broil mode for 1-2 min.